Make Threat to Kill

-We explain the elements, defences and penalties for the offence of Make Threat to Kill.
+In this article we explain the elements, defences and penalties for the offence of Make Threat to Kill in Victoria, Australia.

 The offence of Make Threat to Kill is an indictable charge and is often accompanied with less serious charges such Threat to Inflict Serious Injury (Section 21 of the Crimes Act 1958 (Vic), Use Threatening Words (Section 17 of the Summary Offences Act 1966 (Vic)) and Use Carriage Service to Menace (Section 474.17(1) of the Criminal Code 1995 (Cth).